cosmos/interchain-security/CONTRIBUTING.md

 to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).

-**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the core team.
+**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the stewarding team.

 ### Testing